Parker-Corbitt/Music_Visualizer/README.md

 The system implements *at least* these two extraction algorithms:

-- Marching Cubes
+- Marching Tetrahedrons
 - Dual Contouring

-Both operate on the same scalar field.
 In Song Mode, this field is perceived loudness evaluated over (time, amplitude, frequency); in Trend Mode, it is a loudness density over (amplitude, loudness, decade).
-The algorithms generate meshes representing **isosurfaces of this scalar field**—for example, constant perceived-loudness surfaces in Song Mode and constant loudness-density surfaces in Trend Mode.
+The algorithms generate meshes representing **isosurfaces of this scalar field**.
+For example, constant perceived-loudness surfaces in Song Mode and constant loudness-density surfaces in Trend Mode.
 An adjustable isovalue selects which scalar level to visualize, and surfaces are shaded with per-vertex normals.

 ### Ray-Marched Volume Rendering